skyfe79/Awesome/README.md

 ## TypeScript

+- [notion-avatar](https://github.com/Mayandev/notion-avatar) - 🪄 An online tool for making notion-style avatars.
+- [rust-cache](https://github.com/Swatinem/rust-cache) - A GitHub Action that implements smart caching for rust/cargo projects
+- [setup-rust](https://github.com/ATiltedTree/setup-rust) - A action to setup rust at a specific version using rustup.
+- [setup-go](https://github.com/actions/setup-go) - Set up your GitHub Actions workflow with a specific version of Go
 - [jupyterlab_app](https://github.com/jupyterlab/jupyterlab_app) - A desktop application for JupyterLab, based on Electron.
 - [probot](https://github.com/probot/probot) - 🤖 A framework for building GitHub Apps to automate and improve your workflow
 - [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) - GitHub Actions for GitHub Pages 🚀 Deploy static files and publish your site easily.
 Static-Site-Generators-friendly.